 It seems typical of modern Christianity, where there is a subtle and subliminal denigration of logic.
 Under the guise of, “Just believe,” we are encouraged to stop thinking.

-I read a book by John Ortberg (by the way, anyone in need of a Christian author that actually thinks, Ortberg’s your man) entitled Love Beyond Reason.
-In the chapter "The God of the Wilderness," Ortberg makes the following observation: in the wilderness (i.e. "the bad times"), it’s only you and God.
+I read a book by John Ortberg titled Love Beyond Reason.
+In the chapter “The God of the Wilderness,” Ortberg makes the following observation: in the wilderness (i.e. “the bad times”), it’s only you and God.
 Everything else is stripped.
 There are no accomplishments, no victories, no blessings.
 It is just you and God.